disneystreaming/smithy4s/modules/docs/src/05-design/03-services.md

 }
 ```

-Endpoints are not typeclasses.
+Endpoints are not type-classes.
 Instead, the `Endpoint` trait is extended by the companion object of each member of the `GADT` forming the initial-encoding of the service interface.
 So, going back to our `KVStore`, the corresponding sealed-trait would look like this :

 ```scala
 sealed trait KVStoreOp[Input, Error, Output, StreamedInput, StreamedOutput]